-We saw several cases of the mumps, a few cases of the measles, lots of chicken pox, (completely preventable diseases with vaccination) and there was an entire clinic set up for the treatment and containment of diphtheria (also preventable by vaccine) by Samaritan’s Purse.
-Unfortunately, we saw several cases of very young children who have already developed cataracts and are losing their vision.
+We saw several cases of the mumps, a few cases of the measles, lots of chicken pox (completely preventable diseases with vaccination) and there was an entire clinic set up to the treatment and containment of diphtheria (also preventable with a vaccine) by Samaritan’s Purse.
+I have to admit the clinic was impressive.
+From my standpoint and impression based on that clinic and what I’ve seen elsewhere, they do phenomenal work.
+Unfortunately, we saw very young children already developing cataracts and losing their vision.
 I don’t know if this is from the sun, dust, or disease but we saw it more than we should have.
-I don’t know if anyone is there doing anything or screening for this but I sure hope so.
-To see people have permanent damage, to go blind or even die from preventable circumstances is so frustrating.
+I don’t know if anyone is there doing or screening for this but I sure hope so.
+To see people have permanent damage, go blind or even die from easily preventable circumstances in our day and age is so frustrating.

-The need for basic life necessities was incredibly scarce, despite the amount of aide attempting to be provided by the host country of Bangladesh and from various groups and NGO’s from around the world.
-I saw unimaginable-and even as I witnessed them- imaginative feats of pure survival.
-Despite the incredible lack of resources the camps are always bustling with industry and invention.
-The people are not lazy.
-They are industrious and fighting to survive and have done an impressive job of making a homes, a city really, out of nothing.
+The need for basic life necessities was incredibly scarce, despite the amount of aide attempting to be provided by the host country of Bangladesh and from various groups and NGO’s throughout the world.
+I saw unimaginable-and even as I witnessed them- unfathomable problems of pure survival.